U.S. prosecutors to monitor corporate cases after failed FedEx trial

-SAN FRANCISCO (Reuters) - The U.S. Justice Department in San Francisco has instituted new oversight for complex cases, a federal prosecutor said, following a failed drug conspiracy prosecution against delivery service FedEx Corp (FDX.N).
+SAN FRANCISCO (Reuters) - The U.S. Justice Department in San Francisco has instituted new oversight for complex cases, a federal prosecutor said, following a failed drug conspiracy prosecution against delivery service FedEx Corp.

 U.S. Attorney Brian Stretch, in an interview with Reuters last week, said his staff has identified about 20 of the office's most complex cases to undergo "investigative progress reviews."
 He declined to identify any specific matters but said such cases would likely include corporate fraud and complicated drug investigations.